top running overhead cranes

 1. Flexibility of configuration, single- or double-girder, with a variety of connections depending on the building, or with a maintenance bridge.

-2. Combined with a self-supporting structure, it's ideal for buildings that weren't designed to accommodate an overhead crane.
+2. Combined with a freestanding structure, it's ideal for buildings that weren't designed to accommodate an overhead crane.

 What are the disadvantages